vincepower/rht-iot-demo/lab-2b-route/README.md

 # Commands to load this application and its route

 Have a local clone of the git repo to work with makes these commands work better.
-Both require an local OpenShift client that is logged in as done in lab-1.
+Both require an local OpenShift client that is logged in as done in exercise 1.

 This will use the branch you specific in the new-app.yaml file, not what the local repo is set to.